LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 ### Dependencies
 This depends on custom CSS, which can be included in your component by using the "numberRange.cssInclude" configuration option.
-1. Used in-line, by setting numberRange.cssInclude to "inline" in the config file.
+1. Included within the blade, by setting numberRange.cssInclude to "inline" in the config file.
 2. Included from a minified file, this requires publishing the CSS files, and setting numberRange.cssInclude to "include"
-3. Included as part of your webpack/bundle, setting numberRange.cssInclude to "none".
+3. Included as part of your webpack/bundle, by setting numberRange.cssInclude to "none"

 ### Configuration Options
 The colours in use are fully customisable, designed for class-based "dark/light" themes approach, as are the default min/max options, see guidance below.
 Any of these can be over-ridden on a per-filter basis using the "config()" option on the filter.